 The Graduate Assembly of Students in Psychology (GASP) determines the criteria and administers the department’s travel fund program.
 To receive travel funds, the student must:

 - Apply for one of the limited travel fund awards per the departmental approved GASP criteria and schedule.
 Contact GASP for instructions: email@example.com.

-- If awarded a travel fund award, submit a Travel Reimbursement form to the Purchasing and Reimbursement Coordinator with the following: 1) all receipts or other proof of payments and the actual cost of the trip; 2) documentation verifying you presented or attended the conference within 10 business days of return.
+- If awarded a travel fund award, submit a Travel Reimbursement form to the Purchasing and Reimbursement Coordinator with the following: 1) all receipts or other proof of payments and the actual cost of the trip; 2) documentation verifying you presented or attended the conference; 3) a Fellowship Recipient Profile (does not apply to Clinical Science students)--within 10 business days of return.
 Failure to submit all necessary paperwork within the 10 business days may result in the inability to receive a reimbursement.